readandprogress/reading.is-a.dev/_posts/Tech/2023-06-10-goodbye-my-first-homelab.md

 ---
-layout: post
 title: "Goodbye my First Homelab ; _ ;"
-date:   2023-06-10 00:00:00 -0000
+date: 2023-06-10 18:00:00 -0500
-author: Reading
 categories: Tech
+time:
-excerpt: I was going to post about my neat home lab, but unfortunately, it didn't work out.
+description: I was going to post about my neat home lab, but unfortunately, it didn't work out.
 I was hosting a SMB file share and Jellyfin media server on a ten-year-old Samsung laptop.
 I had it lying around, and I thought it would be a good way to give new life to old hardware.
+toc: # false | Only when you don't wan TOC.
 ---
 I was going to post about my neat home lab, but unfortunately, it didn't work out.
 I was hosting a SMB file share and Jellyfin media server on a ten-year-old Samsung laptop.
 I had it lying around, and I thought it would be a good way to give new life to old hardware.

 And for a time, everything was well.
 It was so nice and handy to have a centralized place to store files without having to worry about syncing and such.
 It made things so much easier!
 But I digress.